kandpaladiti/100-days-of-code/log.md

 **Thoughts**:

-Well, I'm quite thrilled since I've finished 87% of the #100daysofcode and am getting close to my target with more enthusiasm, and joy.
+Well, I'm quite thrilled since I've finished 88% of the #100daysofcode and am getting close to my target with more enthusiasm, and joy.

+**Link to work:**

+N/A

+### Day 89: October 21, 2022

+**Today's Progress**:

+And the summary of my day goes like: -

+Java Programming:
+- Little-O Notation
+- Little-Omega Notation
+- Space Complexity
+- Question : finding time complexity of the algorithm

+**Thoughts**:

+I'm currently 89% of the way through the #100daysofcode quest and will be passing on the learnt parts in a series of my regular coding posts.

 **Link to work:**